How it all started ........ in 1945 when

 October 2012 sees the retirement of Roger and Mary, leaving Katherine as the ultimate ‘authoritiy’ at Belper, supported by Dom as Practice Administrator and of course the rest of the able staff.

-This surgery is now staffed by three Veterinary Surgeons, two Veterinary Nurses, three Receptionists and Dom our Practice Administrator.
+This surgery is now staffed by three Veterinary Surgeons, three Veterinary Nurses, two Receptionists and Dom our Practice Administrator.

-Our Vets are Katherine, Vanessa Miller (who has worked for Marshall and Till almost as long as Roger did) and Jason Bestwick.
+Our Vets are Katherine, Vanessa Miller (who has worked for Marshall and Till almost as long as Roger did) and Louise Kirk.

 Mrs Katherine Baines (ne้ Reynolds) joined us in July 2008 from the University of Liverpool.
 She was brought up in Melton Mowbray (rather like Belper she says, but a tad South and a tad East) but has now happily adapted to living in Belper.
 She has a knack of attracting, and solving, unusual cases.
 She is interested in Veterinary Acupuncture and is a member of the Association of British Veterinary Acupuncturists and the Western Veterinary Acupuncture Group.
 She became a director in October 2010 (and got married to a Belper lad in August 2012!).
 Find out about M&T Acupuncture here